AlfonsoDiMartino/VHDL-Projects/README.md

 # VHDL-Projects
-Collection of several components and projects developed during the ASE exam.
+Collection of several components and projects developed during the Computing Systems Architecture exam.

+These components was realized in VHDL, and regard: adders, multipliers, dividers, a simplex ALU and more..

+These projects was developed for Computing Systems Architecture exam in collaboration with https://github.com/piliguori and https://github.com/SalvatoreBarone.